100 Stories

 Events

-An inside into the world famous Japanese giant Salamander that lives in Asa Zoo.
+・San-chan Tour: An insight into the world-famous Japanese giant salamander that lives in Asa Zoo

-A tour into the backyard of Asa zoo
+・Backyard Guide: A tour into the backyard of Asa Zoo

-There are several ongoing events in this area – you can ride a pony, touch the guinea pigs and rabbits, go into the goat pen and much much more.
-This is one of the most popular places in Asa zoo!
+・Encounters with Animals: There are several ongoing events in this area – you can ride a pony, touch the guinea pigs and rabbits, go into the goat pen, and much more.
+This is one of the most popular places in Asa Zoo!

 Here is a funny picture I took of the pig enjoying a nice back rub from one of the employees, and all the goats coming to watch.